tadast/enoughemail-web/README.md

 ## Post shipping to chattermill

 - [ ] First to set up org is admin, admin confirms moderators

-- [ ] audit trail to see who signed up, changed filters
+## 2nd client
 - [ ] Recognize user aliases when receiving email

-## 2nd client
+- [ ] audit trail to see who signed up, changed filters
 - [ ] Respond to bounced emails
 - [ ] Moderators/admins can invite other moderators/admins
 - [ ] Add custom labels to filtered emails i.e. block-domain-for-everyone+recruiters@.. would add a 'recruiters' label
 - [ ] (bug) iOS landing page covers the Hero section
 - [ ] Pre-made lists that can be applied
 - [ ] Display a list of admins/moderators in the org
-- [ ] Display a list of Gmail users in the org
+- [x] Import a list of Gmail users in the org to be used in billing
 - [ ] When a new user joins the Google Workspace, apply all pre-existing Filter Rules
 - [ ] Email cheat-sheet w/ pdf attached when a new user onboards
 - [ ] when removing rules from UI, allow grace period i.e. mark for removal -> undo